Does Tea Tree Oil Repel Ticks

 does tea tree oil repel ticksTea tree oil is extracted from the small elongated leaves of the Tea Tree (botanical name Melaleuca alternifolia) by using steam distillation.

-The oil consists largely of the terpenes (a type of essential oil): Terpinen-4-ol, α-terpinene, and cineole.
+The oil consists largely of terpenes (a type of essential oil): Terpinen-4-ol, α-terpinene, and cineole.
 The latter is considered an impurity.
 The level of cineole is low in high-quality tea tree oil.

 Tea tree oil is inexpensive and non-toxic when used externally as recommended.
 It must NOT be taken internally and is NOT recommended for children.
 Always read the label and use tea tree oil only as recommended.